Special Events and Webinars

 This five-part online workshop is a special opportunity to follow Scabbiolo’s work with patients throughout the psycho aesthetic-analytic process.
 The series will alternate group supervision between selected Scabbiolo’s patients as well as other attendees’ selected patients.
 As a team, Scabbiolo and attendees of the workshop will supervise the unfolding psychotherapeutic treatment revealing the evolution of the work over time.

-Current Events and Webinars
+Completed Events and Webinars